Skip to main content

 Now you can ask Bazel to fetch that package:

-Bazel creates a MODULE.bazel.lock file as well, which is intended to make the module resolver more reproducible.
+Bazel creates a MODULE.bazel.lock file as well, which captures the specific versions of dependencies including transitive dependencies, making the module resolution reproducible.
 This file should be checked in.

 note